 Leaves are opposite, simple, up to 4 inches long, palmate, with 3 shallow short-pointed lobes.
 There are usually a pair of smaller lobes near the base from which radiates 5 main veins.
 The lobe margins are wavy and shallowly but regularly toothed.
 Bases are rounded to heart-shaped.
 Leaves are dull green above, whitish and with fine hair under, on green to reddish stalks and turn red, orange or yellow in Autumn.

-Flowers: The tree is monoecious, that is with separate male and female flowers, sometimes on the same tree and sometimes on separate trees.
+Flowers: The flowers are unisexual, that is separate male and female flowers, sometimes on the same tree (monoecious) and sometimes on separate trees (dioecious).
 The 1/4 inch flowers are reddish, sometimes yellow, and occur in dense clusters of separate sexes before the leaves appear in late winter or early spring.
-Each has 5 petals and 5 sepals.
+Each flower has 5 sepals forming the calyx.
 Male flowers (staminate) are not stalked and have scaly bracts, numerous stamens with long filaments with anthers that have a dark stripe.
-Female flowers (pistillate) have a style split into 2 parts and develop stalks up to 2 inches long.
+Female flowers (pistillate) have a style split into 2 parts from a 2-carpel ovary and develop stalks up to 2 inches long.
 Flower clusters appear on last years twigs and when sexes are on the same tree, they will be on different branches.

-Fruit: Female flowers mature to a one-seeded samara (key) with a broad wing up to 1 inch long, that is paired with another seed, red initially and turning reddish-brown.
+Fruit: Female flowers mature to a pair of one-seeded samaras (keys) each with a broad wing up to 1 inch long, that are paired at the top, red initially and turning reddish-brown.
 These mature in late spring to early summer and drop from the tree.
 They are wind dispersed.
 Trees can bear seed as early as 4 years of age, which is unusually early in the Maple species.